Justink-08/alx-low_level_programming/0x00-hello_world/README.md

-A program that prints with a proper grammer
+A program to display the size of a data type